-2) Accuracy of Recommendations: In this section, we experimentally investigate the accuracy of our method in recommending useful pages to the web site users, based on their identified topic preferences.
+In this section, we experimentally investigate the accuracy of our method in recommending useful pages to the web site users, based on their identified topic preferences.
 To measure this accuracy, we again generate synthetic data for user navigations and estimate the degree of the user's interest in specific pages.
 Based on our estimations, we build recommendations and we sort them in terms of the pages' interestingness to the user preferences.

-To evaluate the accuracy of our model in picking the most interesting pages to recommend to web site users, we rely on the Kendall's distance metric [11] between our estimated ordering of page recommendations and the ideal recommendations' ranking.
-Formally, the Kendall's distance metric ( $\tau$ ) between two ordered lists of recommendations is given by:
+To evaluate the accuracy of our model in picking the most interesting pages to recommend to web site users, we rely on the Kendall's distance metric [14] between our estimated ordering of page recommendations and the ideal recommendations' ranking.
+Note that in our experiment, we deduced the ideal recommendation rankings from the data that our participants supplied (cf. Section 3.1), that is their preferred topics and most interesting pages in their site visits.
+Formally, the Kendall's distance metric (r) between two ordered lists of recommendations is given by:

-Where $E_K$ denotes the ordered list of the top-k recommended pages estimated by our method, $A_K$ denotes the ordered list of the top-k recommended pages computed from the user's actual topic preferences, R is the union of $E_K$ and $A_K$ and (i, j) is a random pair of distinct pages. $\tau$ values range between 0 and 1, taking 0 when the two orderings are identical.
-Given that most users visit on average 35 pages in their site navigations [24] we set the value of k between 5 and 40.
+Where E{K} denotes the ordered list of the top-k recommended pages estimated by our method, A{K} denotes the ordered list of the top-k recommended pages computed from the user's actual topic preferences, R is the union of E{K} and A{K} and (i, j) is a random pair of distinct pages. τ values range between 0 and 1, taking 0 when the two orderings are identical.
+Given that most users visit on average 35 pages in their site navigations [33] we set the value of k between 5 and 40.
 We believe that the choice of k is reasonable based on the intuition that web site users would not like to see too few or too many pages in the recommendations offered.

-Figure 4 shows the differences in the recommendations' ordering for k=10, i.e. when considering the top 10 recommended pages.
+Figure 5 shows the differences in the recommendations' ordering for k=10, i.e. when considering the top 10 recommended pages9.

-Fig. 4.
+Figure 5.
 Ordering differences of top 10 recommendations.

 We can see that our method has a significant potential in building useful recommendations to the web site users, even in cases that the user's topic interests cannot be precisely identified.
 In particular, we observe that when the user is interested in 5 topics (i.e. T=5) and there are 20 sessions considered about the user, the ordering of the recommendations given by our system has a distance of 0.1 compared to the ordering of the actual recommendations.
 This implies that only 10% of the pairs (i.e. 1 out of the 10 pairs considered) in our recommendations are reversed compared to the true recommendations.
-Moreover, for $1 \le T \le 7^6$ the average distance between the estimated and the actual recommendations, when 40 sessions are considered, is 0.06, which implies that our model has 94% accuracy in estimating useful recommendation lists compared to the actual recommendation lists when a small number of user sessions is considered.
+Moreover, for $1 \le T \le 7^{10}$ the average distance between the estimated and the actual recommendations, when 40 sessions are considered, is 0.06, which implies that our model has 94% accuracy in estimating useful recommendation lists compared to the actual recommendation lists when a small number of user sessions is considered.